 At the very minimum, if a meeting has remote attendees, it’s important to include three tools:

 - An external webcam that you can elevate and position such that the remote attendees can see everyone.

 - A projection setup such that everyone can see the remote attendees.

 - An external microphone, calibrated and positioned such that it picks up the voices of everyone in the room.

 With such a setup, you’ll find your remote employees much less frustrated and much more engaged.

 But what about all the other things that go wrong in conference calls?

 Maybe, even when the tool works fine, you just don’t like the conference call.
 You don’t like the pausing, you don’t like the awkward lag, you don’t like how people accidentally talk at the same time.
 I get it.
 It sucks.
 In fact, all that stuff deserves its own whole post.
-That will be the next post in the series.
-I’ll link it here when it’s done.
+So now, let’s talk about the structural drivers behind remote meeting suckage.